renpy/renpy/sphinx/source/preferences.rst

     the equivalend of the "rollback side" preference when on a desktop platform.

-.. var:: preferences.desktop_rollback_side = "mobile"
+.. var:: preferences.desktop_rollback_side = "disable"

     When on a desktop platform, touches or clicks to this side of the window cause rollback to occur.
 One of "left", "right", or "disable".
 This is